Department of Political Science

 - Master of Public Administration/Doctor of Jurisprudence

-The political science curriculum is designed to provide students with a solid foundation and broad understanding of the discipline of political science and allow them to specialize in areas of particular substantive interest.
+The political science curriculum is designed to provide students with a solid foundation and broad understanding of the discipline of political science and to allow them to specialize in areas of particular substantive interest.
 Political science provides excellent instruction for students interested in politics, law, journalism, teaching, or civil service.
 Insight into political values, domestic policy issues, and foreign policy are invaluable for students interested in such careers as well as for careers in business.

 Under state law, all students who receive bachelor’s degrees from Texas Tech must have received credit for 6 semester hours in political science, covering the federal and Texas constitutions.
 Students will normally fulfill this requirement by completing POLS 1301, which is a prerequisite for all upper-division political science courses, and POLS 2302.
-A student who earns an A or B in POLS 1301 may substitute in place of POLS 2302 one of the upper-level courses marked with an asterisk in the course list.
-Permission of the instructor may be required for such substitution.

 Transfer Students.
 Transfer students who major in political science must complete at least 9 credit hours at the 3000/4000-level in political science at Texas Tech.
 Transfer students who minor in political science must complete at least 6 credit hours at the 3000/4000- level in political science at Texas Tech.

 Teacher Education.
 Students seeking certification to teach in the secondary schools of Texas may qualify for such certification by completing requirements for the Bachelor of Arts.
-Consult the political science advisor and the College of Education for details.
+Consult the political science advisor and the College of Education for details

 Requirements and Prerequisites.
 POLS 1301 is a prerequisite for all upper-division political science courses.
 A student must receive at least a C in courses in political science that apply to major, minor, or teaching field requirements.